 What is Arch Rock in Joshua Tree

 Arch Rock is located in California’s Joshua Tree National Park.
 With its unique rock formations and distinctive Joshua Trees set against a barren desert landscape, Joshua Tree National Park is one of the most magical and enchanting places on the planet.

 The 30 foot granite Arch Rock sits in the middle of a boulder field close to the White Tank Campground off the Pinto Basin Road.
 Hiking to Arch Rock is one of our favorite things to do in Joshua Tree National Park.

-Among the Joshua Trees and giant boulders, a 30 foot natural granite arch sits is elevated above a Joshua Tree Boulder field a few miles from the junction of Park Boulevard and Pinto Basin Road.
+Among the Joshua Trees and giant boulders, a 30-foot natural granite arch sits elevated above a Joshua Tree Boulder field a few miles from the junction of Park Boulevard and Pinto Basin Road.
 Arch Rock is accessed via an easy 1.2 mile total hike on an out and back trail which begins at the Twin Tanks/Arch Rock parking lot.

 - Hike Length:2 miles round trip